chaitanyak52/pipelines/sdk/python/kfp/dsl/databricks/README.md

 @dsl.pipeline(
     name="DatabricksRun",
-    description="A toy pipeline that computes an approximation to pi with Azure Databricks."
+    description="A toy pipeline that computes an approximation to pi with Databricks."
 )
 def calc_pipeline(run_name="test-run", parameter="10"):
     databricks.SubmitRunOp(